dresdner353/jbhasd/QUICKSTART.md

 ```

 .. if it works, point your browser as localhost:8080 or your machines IP:8080.
 If its working,
 you should see a page with a gray gradient background with a timestamp top-right.
+The first run of this script will also write a defautl config file to ~/.jbhasd_web_server

-Then start the simulator:
+Then start the simulator on a separate terminal:
 python3 jbhasd/jbhasd_device_sim.py

-You can run the simulator on the same machine as the webserver or on a separate machine.
-This will
-start registering a fake device per US state with randomly added switches and sensors to each device.
+You can run the simulator on the same machine as the webserver or on a separate machine on the same network.
+This will start registering a fake device per US state with randomly added switches and sensors to each device.
 It will then advertise the fake devices on MDNS and DNS-SD.
 The webserver script will detect these simulated devices via zeroconf and start probing them.
-The web console page should refresh with
-widget panels being added for each discovered device.
-Each device uses a webserver on
-port >= 9000 .. the ports are incremeneted as each new device is created.
+The web console page should refresh with widget panels being added for each discovered device.
+Each device uses a webserver on port >= 9000 .. the ports are incremeneted as each new device is created.

-The console of each run script provides logging detail that should help understand
+The console of each running script provides logging detail that should help understand
 what is then happening.

 How it Works: